awsdocs/aws-greengrass-developer-guide/doc_source/connectors-list.md

 | [SNS](sns-connector.md) | Sends messages to an Amazon SNS topic\. | <a name="python-connectors-runtime"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/v1/developerguide/connectors-list.html) | Yes |
 | [Splunk Integration](splunk-connector.md) | Publishes data to Splunk HEC\. | <a name="python-connectors-runtime"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/v1/developerguide/connectors-list.html) | Yes |
 | [Twilio Notifications](twilio-notifications-connector.md) | Initiates a Twilio text or voice message\. | <a name="python-connectors-runtime"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/v1/developerguide/connectors-list.html) | Yes |

+\* To use the Python 3\.8 runtimes, you must create a symbolic link from the default Python 3\.7 installation folder to the installed Python 3\.8 binaries\.
+For more information, see the connector\-specific requirements\.

 **Note**
 We recommend that you [upgrade connector versions](connectors.md#upgrade-connector-versions) from Python 2\.7 to Python 3\.7\.
 Continued support for Python 2\.7 connectors depends on AWS Lambda runtime support\.
 For more information, see [Runtime support policy](https://docs.aws.amazon.com/lambda/latest/dg/runtime-support-policy.html) in the *AWS Lambda Developer Guide*\.